How much vocs (volatile organic compounds) exposure is too much?

 A broad class of carbon-based chemicals that evaporate at room temperature and become airborne gases.
 VOCs are found in hundreds of everyday household products - from paint and new furniture to air fresheners and cleaning sprays - and indoor air contains 2 to 5 times more VOCs than outdoor air.
 Some, like benzene and formaldehyde, are confirmed human carcinogens.
 Infants and young children face the highest risk because they breathe faster, spend more time on floors and mattresses, and can't metabolize chemicals the way adults can.

-"Our products are natural and non-toxic" on baby furniture or cleaning products.
+The claim: "Our products are natural and non-toxic" on baby furniture or cleaning products.

-"Natural" and "non-toxic" are unregulated marketing terms with no legal definition in the US.
+The reality: "Natural" and "non-toxic" are unregulated marketing terms with no legal definition in the US.
 A product can legitimately carry these claims while off-gassing formaldehyde from its composite wood frame or emitting a cocktail of VOCs from its fragrance blend.
 The only meaningful verification is a specific third-party certification (GREENGUARD Gold, CertiPUR-US, OEKO-TEX) with a public certification number you can look up.

 VOC stands for volatile organic compound.
 "Volatile" means the chemical evaporates easily at room temperature - it moves from a solid or liquid into the air you breathe.
 "Organic" means it contains carbon atoms.
 That combination describes thousands of different chemicals, ranging from relatively benign terpenes released by houseplants to potent carcinogens like benzene and formaldehyde found in building materials and household products.